Rules and Regulations

 Certain regulations apply to every national park unit.
 Those regulations can be found in the Code of Federal Regulations (36 CFR parts 1, 2, 3, 4, 5, 7).

 Feeding and approaching the park livestock is prohibited.
-The park livestock consists of oxen, donkeys, horses, peacocks and chickens.
+The park livestock consists of oxen, mules, horses, peacocks, chickens and cats.
 The livestock are not pets.